Photo courtesy of Michael Judd of Ecologia Design

 In the backyard, raised garden berms, also called permanent, in-ground raised beds, can be built along the contour to serve as vegetable garden beds or as beds to hold perennial fruits or other crops.

-Since aesthetics are a concern in many residential areas, berms can even be lined with a stone or rock border, if desired, for added erosion prevention and moisture retention.
+Since aesthetics are a concern in many residential areas, backyard planting berms can even be lined with a stone or rock border, if desired.
+They will not only look attractive, but will also add erosion prevention and moisture retention.

 Swale trenches could be dug in the pathways for even more water retention, but this isn’t necessary, and would depend upon the degree of the sloping land.
 Digging can sometimes destabilize steeper slopes.